darwinbatres/node-ideas/notes.md

 ## Protecting Routes
 ## Access Control

-# Idea Prep & Deployment
+# Idea Prep and Deployment

 ## Preparing Our App For Deployment
 ## Deploying To Heroku